1980s nostalgia: Ireland

 There is 1980s nostalgia among young people.
 There are 1980s nostalgia bands, radio services and music festivals.
 There is nostalgia for the 1980s music of Bagatelle, Cry Before Dawn, Hothouse Flowers and Johnny Logan; and for 1980s television programmes such as Bosco, Dempsey's Den and Wanderly Wagon.

 Italy

 There is nostalgia for 1980s paninaro.
 There are 1980s nostalgia concerts, theatre plays and trains.

 Norway

 Tilbake til 80-tallet (2006) is a 1980s nostalgia documentary.
 Gylne tider (2002) is a nostalgia television programme that includes the 1980s.
 There is nostalgia for the 1980s music of A-ha, Åge Aleksandersen, The Kids, Pelle Parafins Bøljeband and Return.
 There are 1980s nostalgia concerts.

 Russia

 There is nostalgia for 1980s arcade machines, such as those at the Museum of Soviet Arcade Machines.

 Spain

 There are 1980s nostalgia exhibitions, social media threads and books.
 Oliver's Universe (2022) is a 1980s nostalgia film.

 Sweden

 There is nostalgia for the 1980s music of Factory, Magnum Bonum and Noice.
 There are 1980s nostalgia concerts.
+Let the Right One In (2008) is a 1980s retro film.